stackforge/openstack-sdk-php/README.md

 * Interact with Object Storage (aka Swift).
 * Interact with CDN service (Content Delivery Network).

-Previously this library could be used to interact with our relational database (DBaaS and MySQL compatible).
-The API has changed and the bindings do not currently support this feature.

 Coming soon:

 * Intect with the Compute (Nova) manager.